 When the effective population size (Ne) is small, the chromosome segments are shorter, and LD is stronger.
-If we compare beef and dairy cattle populations, LD would be stronger for dairy cattle because of the smaller Ne.
+If we compare cattle and swine populations, LD would be stronger in swine because of the smaller Ne.
 The LD also depends on recent and precious recombination events, as it is broken down by recombination.
-In bovines, moderate LD is observed in distances smaller than 0.1cM and strong values ($r^2 = 0.8$) are observed in very short distances.
+In cattle, moderate LD ($r^2 = 0.2$) is observed in distances smaller than 0.1cM and strong values ($r^2 = 0.8$) are observed in very short distances.